rjseymour66/command-line/README.md

 ## Interfaces

+When possible, use interfaces as function arguments instead of concrete types to increase flexibility.

 ```go
 io.Reader // any go type that you can read data from
 io.Writer // any go type that you can write to